 3. Cadets in a restricted status are subject to stand their assigned weekend or weekday watch.
 If a watch is assigned, the cadet will be excused from restriction that day or weekend.
 The day(s) missed due to watch obligation will not count towards a restriction day.
 If a cadet is assigned watch, he or she shall notify the Discipline Officer or Academy Staff Duty Officer.

 4. All restriction formations will be in the Salt and Pepper uniform.
 Cadets may be subject to change uniform if given an assigned task during restriction period.
 Restriction formations will be held at CIC with an approved inspector.
 An approved inspector is either the ASDO, RSDO, or any member of the cadet Regimental Staff.
 Each restriction cadet will form up, stand at attention, and wait for personal inspection.
 If the inspector observes a cadet that does not meet the minimum grooming standard of his/her class, the inspector may add an additional day of restriction to the current assigned sentence.
+After sign-ins you are not allowed into the Mess Deck in your Salt and Pepper uniform, unless it is UOD.

 5. Restriction formations will be held Monday-Friday at 0600 and from 1600 until 2200 on the top of the hour.
 On weekends, restriction formations will be held hourly from 0800 until 2200.
 Cadets on restriction during the weekends may be subject to participate in Academy events, watches, or any other obligation as per the Commandant, Deputy Commandant, Discipline Officer, Company Officer, or Academy Staff Duty Officer.
 Random bed checks may be directed by the ASDO to ensure restriction compliance.